Rankings as of Nov 30, 2023.

 - Funds are inaccessible if you lose your private key and recovery phrase

 - Built-in token swap has some geo-restrictions

-Why we chose it: We chose Crypto.com as the best DeFi crypto wallet because of its variety of decentralized finance tools, excellent onboarding process and strong security framework.
+Why we chose it: Crypto.com is our pick for the best DeFi crypto wallet because of its variety of decentralized finance tools, excellent onboarding process and strong security framework.

 The Crypto.com DeFi Wallet is an excellent choice for users starting their journey into decentralized finance.
-Defi wallets give users complete control over their digital assets and private key, which they are responsible for safekeeping.
-This type of blockchain wallet also has features not available for regular, custodial wallets, including one-to-one crypto swaps and a wide range of tools for users to earn passive income on the crypto they already own.
+Defi wallets give users complete control over their digital assets and private keys.
+They also have features not available on regular, custodial wallets, including one-to-one crypto swaps and tools for users to earn passive income on the crypto they own.